Ferko String Band: Performance style

 The band typically has around 60 performing members, but recorded performances can involve anywhere from a couple dozen to a couple hundred participants.
 The age of group members is wide-ranging, known to encompass members from 15 to 80 years old.
 Performances consist of familiar tunes arranged specifically for the band.

 Instruments used include accordion, banjo, bells, drums, Glockenspiel, guitar, mandolin, saxophone, and violin The details of musical balance are largely ignored yet often achieved.
 The elaborate costumes are such essential part of the performance that a 1995 theft of the apparel caused the cancellation of several shows.
 Marching maneuvers are a typical part of the presentation.

 Appearances in film and television

 The Ferko String Band can be seen briefly in the movie Miracle on 34th Street.
 They have also appeared on the television shows Good Morning America, The Jackie Gleason Show, To Tell the Truth and I've Got a Secret, with host Gary Moore, and Today.

 Controversy

-The group's 2013 performance aroused controversy when their theme for the year alluded to blackface minstrelsy in a performance entitled "Ferko's Bringin’ Back the Minstrel Days".
+The group's 2013 performance aroused controversy when their theme for the year was perceived to have alluded to blackface minstrelsy in a performance entitled "Ferko's Bringin’ Back the Minstrel Days".
 The performance celebrated the music of Al Jolson and his contributions to early American music and theater.
 This performance was criticized by some, for the portrayal of performers within a vaudeville act, including the University of Pennsylvania professor of Africana Studies Guthrie Ramsey, among others.